Last updated on July 17th, 2022; Published on January 24th, 2022

 6. Henna Hotel Istanbul

 There are several hotels around Sultanahmet and Istanbul at large that offer quite stunning views of the city.
-One of such places is the Henna Hotel – where we stayed.
+One such place is the Henna Hotel – where we stayed.

 I can certainly recommend staying at this hotel, not just for the beautiful views of Istanbul but also for its prime location and great service.

-The hotel is located within a few minutes walk of Sultanahmet square- where the Blue Mosque and Hagia Sophia are located.
+The hotel is within a few minutes’ walk of Sultanahmet square- where the Blue Mosque and Hagia Sophia are located.
 It also has a terrace that offers views of the Hagia Sophia, Blue Mosque, the Marmara Sea and the Bosphorus.